 Harmony Square is a key component of the Village’s recently completed branding initiative that puts music at the core focus of Tinley Park’s brand.
-This downtown public space will be programmed at least 250 days of the year and will be a destination for residents and regional visitors alike.
+With a robust, year-round programming schedule that includes music performances, outdoor exercise classes and ice skating, the new plaza will become the heartbeat of Downtown Tinley.
 Through Harmony Square and downtown redevelopment, the Village of Tinley Park aims to create a sense of place and a sense of community in Tinley Park and to meet the goals of reducing leakage of locally earned money being spent in neighboring communities, increasing the investment and tax base in Tinley Park and dramatically increasing visitor spending locally.

 Harmony Square was designed using placemaking, a community-driven, collaborative, destination-focused process that pays attention to the interactions between the physical, social, ecological, economic and cultural qualities of a space.
 Placemaking is not focused on constructing buildings, attracting great businesses or designing a plaza, but considers all those things.
 From redevelopment to streetscape improvements to events and programs this project focuses on placemaking in downtown Tinley Park.
 An important piece of this placemaking is Harmony Square.